natgoodman/repwr/README.md

 The default mode produces figures that illustrate the kinds of graphs the program can produce.

-1.  line graphs showing error rates for a set of measures across chosen conditions - simple and intuitive but poor at showing data for too many measures and parameters
+1.  line graphs showing error rates for a set of measures across chosen conditions: simple and intuitive but poor at showing data for too many measures and parameters
-2.  heatmaps showing the same kind of data - still reasonably intuitive and somewhat better at depicting more measures and parameters
+2.  heatmaps showing the same kind of data: still reasonably intuitive and somewhat better at depicting more measures and parameters
-3.  rate-vs-rate scatter plots - able to display error rates across large swaths of parameter space but with less parameter resolution and perhaps less intuitive clarity
+3.  rate-vs-rate scatter plots: able to display error rates across large swaths of parameter space but with less parameter resolution and perhaps less intuitive clarity; inspired by *receiver operating characteristic (ROC)* curves
-4.  aggregate line graphs - same data as rate-vs-rate scatter plots but for fewer measures and with better parameter resolution
+4.  aggregate line graphs: same data as rate-vs-rate scatter plots but for fewer measures and with better parameter resolution

 The first group of figures are line graphs showing false positive and false negative rates for a few measures across a few conditions.
 The labels on the x-axis show the conditions: *n1*, *n2* are the sample sizes; *d1*, *d2* are the population effect sizes.
 The horizontal dashed lines demark the conventionally accepted thresholds of 0.05 for false positives and 0.20 for false negatives.